-When configuring a system to meet your requirements, select the appropriate number of interface cards listed in Part 2 of this book to support the various types of trunks, stations, data needs, voice mail and miscellaneous functions.
+When configuring a system to meet your requirements, select the appropriate number of interface cards listed in Part 2 of this book to support the various types of routers, switches, trunks, stations, voice mail and miscellaneous functions.
+Combine both the physical ports of cabinets 1, 2 & 3 with the virtual ports in virtual cabinets 4 & 5 (see figure 1.6) to build a system as required.
 Your authorized Samsung Installation and Service Company has special knowledge and training to do this.